After the fire: Murder, lies and a missing deer head

 But by June of 2017, the qualities that were once Ruth’s greatest strengths were only making the situation worse.
 Venture was deeply in debt, a sinking business that owed huge amounts of money to throngs of companies and individuals, and which was rapidly taking Ruth and Larry down with it.
 Ruth’s steadfast belief that she could somehow power through it, that the business could still turn around and recover, had become unhealthy; her optimism not an asset but a trap, like a gambler desperately trying to make back money already lost.

 It was a tough conversation, but the next morning Ruth seemed almost like her regular self again.
 She dressed nicely, and came to kiss Larry goodbye while he showered.
 It was unusual, but not enough to make him worry.
 He didn’t think anything about it until he saw the police officers in his office later, their faces grim, the female officer telling him, “I’ve got some bad news.”
+Continue reading in The Globe and Mail

 Did an innocent man spend 34 years in prison for a murder he didn’t commit?